 - Sixteenth Hebrew Letter: Ayin Numerical value 70.
 (70 is the number of the nations.)
 Pictographic meaning eye, well (of water), vision (literal and prophetic), perception, seven Spirits of God (as eyes roaming to and fro).

-Seventeen shva esre (f) shiv’a asar (m) Seventeen is the 7th prime number, thus will see some meanings that mirror seven.
+Seventeen shva esre (f) shiv’a asar (m) Seventeen is the 7th prime number, thus some meanings will mirror seven.
 7+10=17 indicates the meaning of the number ten will also inform seventeen.
-While completeness, divine order, and a congregation are related to this number, the scripture also reveals that even those that are called to walk in these attributes can act presumptuously in their immaturity.
+While completeness, divine order, and a congregation are related to this number, the Scriptures also reveal that even those that are called to walk in these attributes can act presumptuously in their immaturity.
 Joseph was seventeen when he brought the evil report about his brothers to his father Jacob.
 (Gen. 37:2) Seventeen is close to adulthood (age 20), but not quite.
 Thus, immaturity, childishness, underdevelopment, and naivety can be indicative of seventeen as pictured in young Joseph and King Rehoboam.

 - Eighteenth Hebrew Letter: Tzaddi Numerical value of 90.
 Pictographic meaning trail, journey, hunt, righteous (upright) one, justice.